parthenon-hpc-lab/athenapk/docs/cluster.md

 accretion_radius = 0.001 # in code_length
 bondi_alpha= 100.0 # unitless
 ```
-With BONDI_SCHAYE accretion, the `alpha` used for BOOSTED_BONDI accretion is modified to depend on the number density following:
+With BONDI_SCHAYE accretion, the `$\alpha$` used for BOOSTED_BONDI accretion is modified to depend on the number density following:

 $$
 \alpha =